Preran08/NYC_Airbnb/README.md

 # NYC_Airbnb
-Detail analysis of prices of Airbnb in the New York City
+## Detail analysis of prices of Airbnb in the New York City
-    (ii) Analysis:

 The dataset that we are taking into consideration for our final project is AB_NYC_2019.